All Episodes

 Hey, Rush.

-Uh yeah, let's start the poll right now.
+Yeah, let's start the poll right now.

-I disapprove of uh uh Madam Speaker.
+I disapprove of Madam's speaker.

 Give me a break.

-Hold on here, time on the I have to tell you, I think they've dropped the support the troops business.
+I have to tell you, I think they've dropped the support the troops business.

 I don't think they're even trying to even make that statement much anymore.

-They'll throw it in as we do they need to do this to make the troops safer.
+They need to do this to make the troops safer.

-You'll just save money on treating them, and then a whole bunch of more docks just save money from the VA.
+You know, you'll save money on treating them, and then a whole bunch of more will die.

-You know what the root of your anger is.
+You know what the root of your anger is?

 Yeah, I know.

-In addition to that, the real reason that you are fit to be tied is because what all of what you've said translates to is and what you know is that the people you're talking about here want defeat.
+In addition to that, the real reason that you are fit to be tied is because what all of what you've said translates to is, and what you know, is that the people you're talking about here want defeat.

 And that's what frosts you.

-That that's that's what you hear, and when they say they support the troops, your intelligence tells you to be angered and outright because you outraged because you know they're lying to you about that, because they want these troops humiliated, they want troops defeated, they want this whole thing to be a giant embarrassment, and they are at the same time trying to massage this with occasional statements that they support the troops.
+And when they say they support the troops, your intelligence tells you to be angered and outright outraged because you know they're lying to you about that because they want these troops humiliated.

-You've got uh, good about themselves.
+They don't feel good about themselves.

 They want to feel good about themselves.